FyodoRaev/MNIST-neural-network/README.md

 My first neural network.
 I created it cause i read a book , got a lot of theory and was not able to implement the easiest examples.
 So any hard for understanding line of code I followed with comments.

 Steps:
-# ↓↓↓ why do we need to transpose matrices?(f.g.
-Aᵀ) ↓↓↓
+# ↓↓↓ why do we need to transpose matrices?(e.g. Aᵀ) ↓↓↓
 '''
  1 Sometimes when we multiple VECTOR_STRING on MATRICE we want to receive VECTOR-STRING , VECTOR_STRING x MATRICE = VECTOR_STRING